GoogleCloudPlatform/appengine-java-standard/httpconnector.md

 Java 8 gen1 runtime is now EOL and it is about time to remove this extra layer in our code that is both complex and introduce memory duplication when copying HTTP memory buffers to GRPC internal protocol buffers.
 Jetty can understand natively HTTP requests, so the code simplification and optimization is the right path now we can stop supporting Java8 runtimes.

-This code simplification is now done via a customer flag in appengine-web.xml:
+This code simplification is now available optionally via a customer flag in appengine-web.xml:

 ```
    <system-properties>